 If shyness is a natural leftover from humanity’s hunter-gathering past (as I’ve said repeatedly in my books), that’s because it once assisted us, not just in hunting prey, but in the avoidance of predators, including human predators.

-But today, in this gigantic social universe that we can no longer escape, it assists us in keeping our distance from problematic people.
+But today, in this gigantic social universe that we can no longer escape, silence assists us in keeping our distance from problematic people.
 We need to turn down our anxiety and, with a cooler head, better understand what is going on.
-In other words, a silent nature is an aid in detachment, the psychological strategy that I advocate and describe in detail in The Shyness Guide.
+In other words, a silent nature is an aid to detachment, the psychological strategy that I advocate and describe in detail in The Shyness Guide.